-- Sovereign Cloud and Compute Infrastructure: - o India is investing in sovereign cloud and compute resources through initiatives like MeghRaj (GI Cloud) and indigenous supercomputers under the National Supercomputing Mission. - $\circ\,$ These efforts aim to reduce dependence on Big Tech for computational needs. · Open Data Platforms - - o The National Data and Analytics Platform (NDAP) and India's Data Empowerment and Protection Architecture (DEPA) aim to democratize data access and enable local innovation. - o These initiatives promote data sharing while ensuring privacy and security. - · Digital Public Infrastructure - o India's success with platforms like UPI, Aadhaar, and Open Network for Digital Commerce (ONDC) demonstrates its ability to create scalable public - o These models can be extended to AI development by fostering interoperability and inclusivity. - · Promoting Local Al Start-ups - The Ministry of Electronics and IT's (MeitY) Startup Hub supports AI start-ups through mentorship, funding, and collaboration opportunities. - o Initiatives like SAMRIDH (Startup Accelerators of MeitY for Product Innovation, Development, and Growth) aim to strengthen the local ecosystem. - · Al for Social Development - o India's Al for All strategy focuses on leveraging Al to achieve developmental goals in healthcare, agriculture, and education. - o This aligns AI development with societal needs, reducing the focus on commercial surveillance models.
+- · Sovereign Cloud and Compute Infrastructure: - India is investing in sovereign cloud and compute resources through initiatives like MeghRaj (Gi Cloud) and indigenous supercomputers under the National Supercomputing Mission. - These efforts aim to reduce dependence on Big Tech for computational needs. - · Open Data Platforms - The National Data and Analytics Platform (NDAP) and India's Data Empowerment and Protection Architecture (DEPA) aim to democratize data access and enable local innovation. - These initiatives promote data sharing while ensuring privacy and security. - Digital Public Infrastructure - India's success with platforms like UPI, Aadhaar, and Open Network for Digital Commerce (ONDC) demonstrates its ability to create scalable public infrastructure. - These models can be extended to Al development by fostering interoperability and inclusivity. - · Promoting Local Al Start-ups - The Ministry of Electronics and IT's (MeitY) Startup Hub supports Al start-ups through mentorship, funding, and collaboration opportunities. - Initiatives like SAMRIDH (Startup Accelerators of MeitY for Product Innovation, Development, and Growth) aim to strengthen the local ecosystem. - · Al for Social Development - India's Al for All strategy focuses on leveraging Al to achieve developmental goals in healthcare, agriculture, and education. - This aligns AI development with societal needs, reducing the focus on commercial surveillance models.

-- · Promote Small and Purpose-Driven Al - · Invest in Competitive Public Infrastructure - Develop public compute infrastructure that is competitive with Big Tech's offerings, including advanced developer tools, algorithmic models, and data preparation platforms. - Ensure open access to resources for start-ups, academia, and local innovators. - · Strengthen Open Data Initiatives
+- Promote Small and Purpose-Driven Al - · Invest in Competitive Public Infrastructure - Develop public compute infrastructure that is competitive with Big Tech's offerings, including advanced developer tools, algorithmic models, and data preparation platforms. - Ensure open access to resources for start-ups, academia, and local innovators. - · Strengthen Open Data Initiatives

-- .
-Breaking Big Tech's hold over AI requires rethinking the fundamental principles of Al development.
-Policymakers must shift away from the "big-data" paradigm and prioritize small, purpose-driven AI models anchored in domain expertise and theories of change. - By focusing on democratization and inclusivity, nations can build an AI ecosystem that fosters innovation, reduces reliance on Big Tech, and addresses societal challenges effectively.
-Source: THE HINDU
+- Breaking Big Tech's hold over Al requires rethinking the fundamental principles of Al development.
+Policymakers must shift away from the "big-data" paradigm and prioritize small, purpose-driven Al models anchored in domain expertise and theories of change. - By focusing on democratization and inclusivity, nations can build an AI ecosystem that fosters innovation, reduces reliance on Big Tech, and addresses societal challenges effectively.